top of page

 The Little Dance Project's classes brighten a child's school day by waking the brain and body up with upbeat and educational dance movement.

 Every class is designed to build critical and creative thinking skills, enhance self-expression and introduce social-emotional skills such as patience, taking turns, risk taking and sharing.
-No class is the same and every week there is a new theme of focus, such as partnering, counting, fairy tales, superheroes, balance, and more!
+No class is the same and every month there is a new theme of focus, such as partnering, counting, fairy tales, superheroes, balance, and more!
 To enhance this thematic experience each child will have the opportunity to explore multi-sensory props to bring their imagination to life.

 While each class is centered around creativity and fun, the little dancers will be taught life skills!
 Every class has an objective of teaching one of the below skills: